Ralls County Historical Society

 John & Mary Wallace

-If you want to become more involved with the Historical Society, please send an email (rwleake@aol.com) or get in touch with Ron Leake (573-248-6147), Linda Hodges, or Delores Woodhurst.
+If you want to be involved with the Historical Society, please send an email (rwleake@aol.com) or get in touch with Ron Leake (573-248-6147), Linda Hodges, Sharon Lake, Carolyn Trower, or Delores Woodhurst.
 We are hoping that volunteers will continue to spend time organizing the museum and keeping it in good condition.
+We are always in need of volunteers to be at the museum during the summer hours when it is open.
 Also, it’s not too late to become a member of the Ralls County Historical Society.
-A membership form is available, and if you have any questions, please contact Ron Leake, Sharon Lake, or Delores Woodhurst.
+Individual, family, and business memberships are available.
+A membership form is available on our website (rallscohistoricalsociety.com).

 One way to support the Ralls County Historical Society is to become a member.
 Click here to print out a membership form, or if you prefer, click here to complete the form online.
 Payments and paperwork can be mailed to the following address: